pierre-rouleau/about-erlang/doc/about-erlang.rst

                                - Terms_
                                - `Numbers,`_                                          - Numbers_ [1]_,
                                - `atoms,`_                                            - atoms_ and Variables_ [1]_.
-                                                                                        Variables start with an uppercase letter,
-                                                                                        optionally with an underscore to
-                                                                                        identify that it is not required in argument list or
-                                                                                        pattern match expressions.
                                - boolean_: ``true`` and ``false``                     - `boolean and comparison operators`_ [1]_,
                                - pid_ (`Erlang process`_ identifier)
                                - `port identifier`_ (`Erlang port`_ IDs)